 (Checking multiple boxes means you'll see games that match any of the filters)

 An interactive fiction adaptation of "Around the World in Eighty Days", but that's selling it short.
-Phenomentally crafted, and so expansive and freeform it's possible to have multiple playthroughs without reading the same thing twice.
+One of the most thoughtful and delightful story-based games for iOS.

-The most elegant roguelike I've ever played.
+An unbelievably elegant minimalist roguelike.
 Every single move you take is the difference between winning and losing; the stakes are always sky-high.
-It's unapproachable and unwelcoming, but well worth your time.
+It's unapproachable, unwelcoming, and brilliant.

 Set in a vague dystopian future, Blackbar tells the story of a resistance movement fighting censorship, by means of solving censorship puzzles.
 It's short, sweet, and strikes the right balance of story and puzzle.

 A classic Roguelike known for its relatively gentle difficulty curve and beautiful ASCII graphics.
-Brogue's official iPad port is the only traditional desktop roguelike I've seen really work on iOS without an external keyboard.
+The only "traditional" ASCII roguelike I've seen really work on iOS without an external keyboard.

 A Sokoban-style block puzzle whose rules quickly start to collapse in on themselves.
 I've never played a puzzle game that so successfully managed to convey meaning through pure mechanics.
 Sheer brilliance.

 A punk-y minimalist distillation of Angry Birds-style controls into a golf game.
-You'll find no achievements or leaderboards or fancy graphics here, just a focused, distilled, addictive version of golf that seems to go on forever.
+No achievements or leaderboards or fancy graphics, just a focused, distilled, addictive game.

 An iOS classic, Drop 7 is an addictive numbers-based puzzle game that feels like it's existed forever.

-FTL is a truly fantastic space-themed roguelike.
-Pilot a ship through the depths of space, micromanaging each of your crew members as you combat enemy ship after enemy ship.
-Originally built for PC, but it works far better on iPad.
+Pilot a ship through the depths of space, micromanaging each of your crew members as you combat enemy ship after enemy ship in this charming roguelike.

 A small game wrapping a stock trading theme around a Tinder-like swipe interaction.
 It does a great job of slowly giving you more to do until you're managing dozens of different rules in your head under time pressure.